Toni Jordan

 Toni Jordan (born 1966 in Sydney, Australia) is a Melbourne-based novelist best known for her debut novel Addition, an international bestseller long listed for the Miles Franklin Award.
-In 2017 her fourth book, Our Tiny Useless Hearts, was shortlisted for the Voss Literary Prize.
-Her novel Nine Days was named the Indie Book of the Year by the Australian Booksellers in 2013.
-Her most recent novel Prettier if she Smiled More was called 'sharp-eyed, engaging, endearing and very funny'.
+Addition was made into a feature film in 2024 starring Teressa Palmer and Joe Dempsie.

-In 2022, she released Dinner with Schnables, and in 2023 Prettier if she Smiled More.
+In 2022 and 2023, she released two novels about the Schnable family, Dinner with Schnables (2022), and Prettier if she Smiled More (2023), which was described as 'sharp-eyed, engaging, endearing and very funny'.

 She currently teaches at the Faber Academy.